“This looks so wonderful! (In fact, breaking my vow not to sign up for new newsletters for this one!) Everything Emily writes is stellar.” —Abby Seiff

 Why “Movable Worlds”?

-It’s born of a curiosity about all the different worlds that are possible inside the one we know.
+It’s born of a curiosity about all the different worlds that also exist inside the ones we know.
 As Suzanne Joinson wrote, “Stories of human nature are linked with pathologies of places.”

 I also hope for it to convey the idea of a world in flux and how we meet it with the worlds we carry inside ourselves.

-And it alludes to my lifelong love for stories: both the real and fictional worlds that illuminate, and sometimes unsettle, our own.
+And I like that it alludes to my lifelong love for stories: both the real and fictional worlds that illuminate, and sometimes unsettle, our own.

 What readers are saying